FOR IMMEDIATE RELEASE

 Moose Racing Wild Boar: Motorcycle Race Report

 PALATKA, Fla.
-(March 6, 2022) – The Grand National Cross Country (GNCC) Series presented by Specialized, an AMA National Championship, concluded round two, the Moose Racing Wild Boar, on Sunday, March 6, 2022.
-Hot and sunny conditions made for a brutal day of racing in the Florida sand and swamps.
+(March 6, 2023) – The Grand National Cross Country Series presented by Specialized, an AMA National Championship, (GNCC Racing) concluded its second round of racing on Sunday, March 5 in Palatka, Florida with the Moose Racing Wild Boar GNCC at Hog Waller Campground and ATV Resort.

 For more information on the GNCC series, visit the official website at www.gnccracing.com or call (304) 284-0084.
 Join the conversation on the series Facebook page, follow us on Twitter and Instagram, and be sure to always hashtag #GNCC.